SenpaiSepehr/Bioinformatics-Genomics/Assignment1/SN-A1.md

 Run your pipeline on the sequence data provided.
 You can do this by typing `snakemake --use-conda --cores=1 --resources mem_mb=4000` into the command line.
-You can use screen and htop to check the server usage and determine the correct number of resources to allocate (NOTE: If you don’t pass any resources to snakemake it will use all available resources on the server, which is very inconsiderate to your classmates). **Please do not exceed 4GB of memory per job or a single core**, use less if you think it’s necessary.
+You can use screen and htop to check the server usage and determine the correct number of resources to allocate.

 ``` bash
 #?# 4.
 Paste the output of snakemake here (0.25 pts)